jdhalleine/node/README.md

 # node

-POC Node with TS and aws-cognito lib to very access token
+POC Node.js with TS and aws-cognito lib to very access token